Shopify/shopify-api-ruby/README.md

 ### Getting Started

 ShopifyAPI uses ActiveResource to communicate with the REST web service.
 ActiveResource has to be configured with a fully authorized URL of a particular store first.
-To obtain that URL you can follow these steps:
+To obtain that URL, you can follow these steps:

-1. First create a new application in either the partners admin or your store admin.
-For a private App you'll need the API_KEY and the PASSWORD otherwise you'll need the API_KEY and SHARED_SECRET.
+1. First, create a new application in either the partners admin or your store admin.
+For a private app, you'll need the API_KEY and the PASSWORD; otherwise, you'll need the API_KEY and SHARED_SECRET.

-   If you're not sure how to create a new application in the partner/store admin and/or if you're not sure how to generate the required credentials, you can [read the related shopify docs](https://docs.shopify.com/api/guides/api-credentials) on the same.
+   If you're not sure how to create a new application in the partner/store admin or if you're not sure how to generate the required credentials, you can [read the related Shopify docs](https://docs.shopify.com/api/guides/api-credentials) on the same.

 2. For a private App you just need to set the base site url as follows: